 Eat at least 2.5 cups of fruits and vegetables daily, especially leafy greens.

-Eat more whole grains instead of refined grain products.
+Eat more whole grains instead of refined grain foods.

 Limit high-calorie foods and drinks.